Fisher 500C

 • Size with cabinet: 18 1/4″ wide, 6 1/4″ high, 13″ deep

-Fisher 500C’s are popular because they provide great vintage performance for a relatively cheap price.
-Since so many units were made there are always quite a few of them on the market at any particular time.
-They will sell anywhere from $500 for an unrestored unit to $1000 in fully restored and cosmetically good condition.
+Fisher 500C’s are very popular today because they provide great vintage performance and style for a relatively cheap price.
+Since so many units were made, there are always quite a few of them on the market at any particular time.
+They will sell anywhere from $700 for an unrestored unit to $2200 in fully restored and cosmetically good condition.

 1. Center-mounted headphone port makes this amp look as though it was designed to drive headphones first and speakers second.